 Our shoulder replacement specialists

-Whether you are seeing our shoulder surgeon at OrthoONE at Swedish Medical Center or our shoulder surgeon at OrthoONE at Presbyterian/St. Luke's Medical Center, you will be treated by a board-certified orthopedic surgeon.
-They specialize in general orthopedics, sports medicine and a variety of surgical treatments.
+Whether you are seeing our shoulder surgeons at OrthoONE at Swedish Medical Center or at OrthoONE at Presbyterian/St. Luke's Medical Center, you will be treated by board-certified orthopedic surgeons who specialize in general orthopedics, sports medicine and a variety of surgical treatments, including minimally invasive procedures.
 With decades of experience to draw from, these surgeons provide full-service shoulder care and perform total shoulder replacements, reverse shoulder replacements, fracture treatments and rotator cuff repairs.